 The GameCube port has a few revisional differences due to coming out several months after the game's initial release.

-- Goro and Shao Kahn were included as exclusive playable characters.
+- Goro and Shao Kahn are included as exclusive playable characters.

-- Hotaru, Havik, Jade, Kira, Li Mei, and Noob-Smoke were unlocked by default, unlike in other releases.
+- Hotaru, Havik, Jade, Kira, Li Mei, and Noob-Smoke are unlocked by default, unlike in other releases.